-In 1964, in the middle of the Mad Men era, the sci-fi cult classic The Twilight Zone predicted what would happen to work relationships with the introduction of computer assistants.
+In 1964, the middle of the Mad Men era, sci-fi cult classic The Twilight Zone predicted what would happen to work relationships with the introduction of computer assistants.
 When Spike Jonze revisited the idea in 2013 with his “just-barely-sci-fi” film Her, the premise didn’t seem quite so far-fetched.

 Romantic relationships with technology are unsettling, and they will continue to get more unsettling as AI inches closer to passing the Turing test – which most models predict will happen during our lifetime.
 Enjoy the new Blade Runner, everybody!